 This may sound like I’m telling you to go out and leave your depressed partner behind, but actually, I’m suggesting you simply take the social pressure off your partner by letting them know they are not responsible for your social wellness.
 You can still exist out in the world even if they’re not up to it right now.

-You may need to discuss this idea with your partner if separate socializing is new for you, but ultimately, this can lift a whole lot of strain off of you both of you and give you each much-needed self-care time.
+You may need to discuss this idea with your partner if separate socializing is new for you, but ultimately, this can lift a whole lot of strain off of you both of you and your relationship, while giving you each much-needed self-care time.

-This is a lot of work for one person and you are doing some serious heavy-lifting in this relationship.
+This is a lot of work for one person, and you are doing some serious heavy-lifting by supporting a depressed partner in a relationship.

 What about when you need to vent?